haruperi/HaruTrader/project_requirements.md

   - **Function:** The screener will continuously scan through a predefined list of symbols and compare each against the criteria of the available strategies.
   - **Process:**
     - Retrieve the list of available strategies along with their conditions.
-    - For each symbol, evaluate if current market conditions match any strategy’s entry criteria.
+    - For each symbol, evaluate if current market conditions match any strategy's entry criteria.
     - Display (or log) symbols that satisfy one or more strategy conditions.
   - **Output:**
     - A dynamically updated view (which can be integrated into the dashboard) that highlights symbols matching strategy criteria.